Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 > [!TIP]
 > To use this capability you must have the **New User Experience in Code & Work Item Search** [preview feature](https://www.visualstudio.com/docs/collaborate/preview-features) enabled on your profile.

 The new **Search** experience for both **Code** and **Work items** is now available in preview.
-Thank you to everyone who provided feedback on search experience and help us make the product better.
+Thank you to everyone who provided feedback on search experience and helped us make the product better.
 The new experience reflects many of these feedback and brings a host of improvements:

-* The streamlined layout of the search box, code and work item results pivots, filter controls and two pane results pane makes search a breeze.
+* A streamlined layout of the search box, code and work item results pivots, filter controls and two pane results pane makes search a breeze.
-* When you start a search from with in a project search defaults to results from that project; you can easily navigate up to the account level to broaden your search
+* When you start a search from with in a project search defaults to results from that project; you can easily navigate up to the account level to broaden your search.
-* The new filtering controls are designed based on extensive feedback from the previous experience
+* The new filtering controls are designed based on extensive feedback on the previous experience
   * Easily see what filters are applied with just a glance of the filter row
   * You'll see that the filters no longer move up as you select them
   * You can easily hide the filters to liberate more space for results